 This coelomic fluid is the organism's first line of defines against pathogens, suggesting inherent antimicrobial and immunomodulatory activities.
 Preliminary studies on coelomic fluid from other earthworm species, most notably Lumbricus terrestris, have demonstrated promising effects, including antibacterial, fibrinolytic, and anti-inflammatory properties.
 However, a comprehensive phytochemical and pharmacological evaluation of the coelomic fluid from Perionyx excavatus remains largely unexplored.
 The hypothesis driving this research is that the coelomic fluid of Perionyx excavates contains a unique cocktail of bioactive constituents capable of suppressing inflammation and accelerating the wound healing process.

-Therefore, this study aims to conduct a systematic phytochemical and pharmacological assessment of Perionyx excavates coelomic fluid to scientifically validate its traditional use.
-The specific objectives are to: (1) characterize the phytochemical profile of the coelomic fluid; (2) evaluate its in vitro anti-inflammatory activity using appropriate cell-based assays; and (3) investigate it’s in vivo wound healing efficacy using a standardized animal model.
-The findings from this investigation could unveil a novel, natural source for the development of effective therapeutic agents for the management of wounds and inflammatory disorders.(Tommaseo, 2015)
+Therefore, this study aims to conduct phytochemical and pharmacological assessments of Perionyx excavates coelomic fluid to scientifically validate its traditional use.

 Figer-1 Background, Research hypothesis, Coelomic fluid Bioassays